samsquire/ideas4/README.md

 There should be a website that aggregates websites that are new and don't have many users.
 You can then register on all of them and be pinged when new things appear on them.

+# 77. Code between

+Most of the time monolithic and microservices have deep callstacks.

+I would like to see the shape of the data between calls and run the code inside a hot loop.

+So I propose a debugging system that records all arguments and allows replay of arbitrary lines of code.

+So I can play with Linux's scheduler code.

 # incomplete ideas